ULNA ANATOMY

 • The proximal end is broader and includes key structures critical to function

-• The olecranon and coronoid process form the hinge mechanism of the elbow joint
+• The olecranon and coronoid process form the hinge mechanism of your elbow joint

 Overview